Golem-Base/docs/getting_started.md

 You should see a listing of the various containers running.
 There should be five containers running; the second column, called image, should read (in any order):

-* golembase-op-geth_op-geth: This is our main Golem-base Op-Geth software
+* golembase-op-geth_op-geth: This is our main Golem-base-geth software

 * mongo:8.0.6: This is the MongoDB database software